abtion/guidelines/career/software_engineer_ladder.md

 assisting them on a day-to-day basis.
 Your team recognizes you as a strong technical leader that proactively identifies and clarifies issues whether technical or business-related, and you consistently deliver high-value solutions that are well-architected and can be easily maintained over time.
+Highly experienced engineers form this level with a median of 10 years of experience in the group.

 #### Impactful
 - [ ] Is recognized as a helpful consultant that consistently delivers high-value solutions for real problems.